wanghaisheng/responsive-landing-page-starter/content/blog/en/integrate-phone-calls-to-a-dialogflow-chatbot-via-websockets.md

 1. From your terminal, clone the [Dialogflow Voice API Sample Application](https://github.com/nexmo-community/dialogflow-sample-voice-application) from GitHub and change directory
     `git clone https://github.com/nexmo-community/dialogflow-sample-voice-application && cd dialogflow-sample-voice-application`
-   You can continue to follow the below steps explanation or from the read me file of the [Dialogflow Voice API Sample Application](https://github.com/nexmo-community/dialogflow-sample-voice-application)
+   You can continue to follow the below steps explanation or from the readme file of the [Dialogflow Voice API Sample Application](https://github.com/nexmo-community/dialogflow-sample-voice-application)
 2. Add the `private.key` generated from the Vonage Dashboard and downloaded to your machine to the project root
 3. From the `.env.example` create a `.env` file
 4. Populate the environment variables with the information present on the [Vonage API Dashboard](https://dashboard.nexmo.com/)